How to get rid of visceral fat with keto: Visceral fat is a unique type of body fat that has been implicated in numerous serious health problems.

 If you have visceral fat, you should consider making some changes that will help you to lose it.

-Visceral fat, sometimes called belly fat is formed deep in the abdominal cavity, very close to many internal organs such as the stomach, liver, intestines and pancreas.
+Visceral fat, sometimes called belly fat is formed deep in the abdominal cavity.
+It’s very close to many internal organs such as the stomach, liver, intestines and pancreas.

-The risk is that this fat can wrap itself around the internal organs and put the person at great risk of many serious health issues.
+The risk is that this fat can wrap itself around the internal organs.
+This will put you at great risk of many serious health issues.